 Ogwang is a husband and father of six children.
 In recent years, changing weather patterns have allowed pests and insects to thrive, and eventually led to a reduction in his seasonal yields.
 Ogwang and the other farmers tried to use traditional herbs to kill the pests, but they kept on increasing and making the crops wither.
 They were unable to rescue many of the crops that were adversely affected, with the leaves drying and falling off one by one.

-“I was always devastated seeing my efforts going to waste.
-My family and I lost hope of ever getting good yields from our farming activities.”
+“I was always devastated seeing my efforts go to waste.
+My family and I lost hope of ever getting good yields from our farming activities,” he said, sadly.